PTT's $1.9 billion bid for Cove trumps Shell

 LONDON Budget airline Wizz Air is to open a new British base at London Luton, the airline said on Thursday, with three new routes flying from June.

-LONDON Thailand's PTT Exploration and Production PTTE.BK stoked the bid battle for Cove Energy COVE.L on Wednesday, topping Royal Dutch Shell (RDSa.L) with a 1.22-billion-pound ($1.9 billion) offer that underscores interest in new east African gas finds.
+LONDON Thailand's PTT Exploration and Production PTTE.BK has trumped Royal Dutch Shell's (RDSa.L) bid for Mozambique-focused explorer Cove Energy COVE.L by offering 1.22 billion pounds ($1.9 billion), highlighting international interest in East African gas finds.

-Cove shares jumped as much as 11 percent to 249 pence, above PTT's offer of 240 pence a share and signalling investors expect Shell to come back with a higher bid.

-"Clearly the game is not yet over," analysts at Singer Capital Markets said in a research note.
+Cove management said on Wednesday, hours ahead of a deadline for investors to accept Shell's bid, it now backed PTT's 240 pence per share bid, after earlier supporting Shell's 220 pence.

 PTT sees Cove as an opportunity to secure energy resources to help power Thailand's economy.
-Shell hopes Cove will be a springboard to a major presence in east Africa.
+Shell, the leading Western oil group in the LNG business, hoped Cove would be a springboard to a major presence in East Africa.

-Cove management said hours before of a deadline for investors to accept Shell's bid that it had switched to back the improved offer from PTT.

-It had previously supported Shell's offer, which followed a PTT bid that trumped Shell's opening salvo in February.
+East Africa is set to become one of the largest gas exporters in the world, executives operating in the region believe, after Anadarko, Eni, Statoil, BG Group and others announced major discoveries across Mozambique and Tanzania.

 Whoever buys Cove will have to pay a capital gains tax to Mozambique, which Shell has estimated at around $200 million, pushing the value of PTT's bid above $2 billion.